sinefunc/remote/README.md

     remote --sample

+This generates a file called `remotes.yml`.
 Edit this sample file.
-(Tip: you can also put this in config/remotes.yml)
+(Tip: you can also put this in `config/remotes.yml` -- useful for Rails/Sinatra projects.)

     # remotes.yml
     live: